ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Introduction

 \section{Introduction}

-Model-based planning methods offer a powerful framework for generalizing robotic behavior across tasks and enabling long-horizon decision making~\cite{kaelbling2013integrated}.
-However, their effectiveness critically depends on the accuracy of the underlying forward dynamics model.
-Inaccuracies in this model can cause cascading errors during execution, particularly in contact-rich settings such as nonprehensile manipulation (e.g., pushing, sliding, or rolling), where even minor deviations in predicted trajectories may lead to significant task failure.
+Model-based planning methods offer a powerful framework for generalizing robotic behavior and enabling long-horizon decision making~\cite{orthey2024-review-sampling}.
+Such methods often require a predictive model of the system’s dynamics, especially in kinodynamic planning where dynamic constraints must be considered.
+The effectiveness of these approaches thus critically depends on the accuracy of the underlying forward dynamics model.
+Inaccuracies in this model can cause cascading errors during execution, particularly in contact-rich settings such as nonprehensile manipulation (e.g., pushing and rolling), where even minor deviations in predicted trajectories may accumulate and lead to irrecoverable task failure.

 Accurately modeling the dynamics for these tasks is challenging.
 Analytical physics-based models often rely on simplified assumptions about friction, contact geometry, and mass distribution, making them brittle in practice~\cite{mason2018toward}.
-As an alternative, data-driven approaches can learn dynamics directly from interaction data, either from scratch or by refining simplified analytical models through residual learning.
-However, these methods face two key limitations in real-world robotic settings: \begin{itemize} \item \textbf{Sample inefficiency:} Learning accurate models often requires large amounts of interaction data, which is costly and time-consuming to collect on physical systems. \item \textbf{Inaccuracy in underexplored regions:} Even well-trained models may perform poorly in sparsely explored regions of the skill space, leading to unreliable predictions and failures during execution. \end{itemize}
+As an alternative, data-driven approaches can learn dynamics directly from interaction data, either from scratch or by refining simplified analytical models through residual learning~\mbox{\cite{tossingbot, residual-pushing}}.
+However, these methods face two key limitations in real-world robotic settings:

+\begin{itemize} \item \textbf{Sample inefficiency:} Learning accurate models often requires large amounts of interaction data, which is costly and time-consuming to collect on physical systems.

+\item \textbf{Inaccuracy in underexplored regions:} Models may perform poorly in sparsely explored regions of the skill space, leading to unreliable predictions and large deviation from plans during execution. \end{itemize}

-In this paper, we propose \method, a framework that tightly integrates active learning, residual learning, and kinodynamic planning, to address both challenges visually illustrated in \autoref{fig:intro}.
-The core insight of our approach is to explicitly quantify epistemic uncertainty in a learned residual dynamics model using the Neural Tangent Kernel (\NTK)~\cite{ntk}.
-This uncertainty estimate allows the system to actively target informative skills for learning and reliable skills for planning.
+In this paper, we propose \method, a framework that tightly integrates residual physics, active learning, and active kinodynamic planning, to address both challenges in the context of nonprehensile pushing, illustrated in \autoref{fig:intro}.
+The core idea is to quantify epistemic uncertainty in a learned neural network model with residual physics.
+This uncertainty estimate allows the system to actively target informative skill parameters for learning and reliable ones for planning.